arjanvanbekkum/arjanvanbekkum.github.io/_posts/2022-11-29-GitHub-Codespaces-PortForwarding-Refused.md

 tags: [dotnet, github]
 ---

 GitHub recently announced that Codespaces is available for everyone.
 If you need to know what Codespaces is, check it [out here](https://github.com/features/codespaces).
-It is Visual Studio Code running on a VM in Azure available from your web browser.
+Basically, it is Visual Studio Code running on a VM in Azure available from your web browser.

 I wanted to play around with Codespaces, so I created a new .NET web API project.
-As I have always been a Visual Studio user for .NET development, using Codespaces for .NET was a unique experience.
+As I have always been a Visual Studio user for .NET development, using Codespaces for .NET was a new experience.

 ## .NET webapi project
 Let's first create a new .NET project.
 To do this, you can run the following command